vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

 |Mac OS X |10.11 (El Capitan)|
 |Linux|Ubuntu 16.04 LTS|

-It is possible to use `vic-machine` on other platforms, including all recent Linux platforms and Photon OS, but results are not guaranteed.
+Other recent OS versions should work but are untested.

 ## Supported vSphere Configurations ##